khjtony/khjtony.github.io/_posts/2016-11-15-SLAM-on-the-back-ongoing.markdown

 Before I finish the hardware design (RC router, control interface, etc), a easier way to implement SLAM in practical is the title -- SLAM on the back.
 Concretely, I will stick an IMU on my Lidar and keep them in right hand, use my another hand carry the laptop, walking inside the building, making sure that everything is understood(Im sure I can).

-I found that interative developing or "agile developing" is useful, though it may take more steps and more time, but usually when I am working on hardware design, it is more likely that I stuck at some point, so I will move small step forward one by one.
+I found that iterative developing or "agile developing" is useful, though it may take more steps and more time, but usually when I am working on hardware design, it is more likely that I stuck at some point, so I will move small step forward one by one.

 ## Milestone 1: Lidar SLAM on turtlebot simulator
 Turtlebot simulator is already there, with the least risk bringing the most progress.